mediumboat/FAiR/README.md

 # FAiR
 Code repository for "Mitigating Popularity Bias for Users and Items with Fairness-centric Adaptive Recommendation" that will be published on Transaction on Information Systems (TOIS).
 ## 1. Description for each file
-	dataloader.py : some ultilities to load the raw data and make it in a proper format for our model.
+	dataloader.py : some ultilities to load the raw data and make it in proper format for our model.
 	Model.py : the implementation of FAiR model and training steps.
 	Evaluator.py : some ultilities to rank items and calculate various metrics for evaluation of effective and fairness. main.py : the example codes for training and testing the model.

 ## 2. Requirements (Environment)
 	python >= 3.6
-	tensorflow >= 2.6.0
+	tensorflow >= 2.2.0
   	numpy
   	pandas
   	tqdm